Due Diligence Agent

 Everything the Due Diligence Agent can do

-Each capability is powered by our proprietary database and runs through the governance engine — verified, compliant, and audit-trailed.
+Every capability runs on our own legal database and through the same governance — checked, compliant, and logged.

-• Automated document classification and prioritisation across data room structures
+• Documents sorted and prioritised across the whole data room

 Who the Due Diligence Agent is for

-• M&A teams running data room reviews under time pressure
+• M&A teams running data-room reviews against the clock

-• Banking and finance lawyers on loan documentation and security reviews
+• Banking and finance lawyers on loan and security reviews

-• Real estate teams handling property due diligence at volume
+• Real estate teams handling property diligence at volume

 Governance guarantee

-Complete chain of custody for every document reviewed — which agent processed it, what was extracted, what was flagged, and the verification status of every finding.
-Defensible at every step.
+A full chain of custody for every document — which agent handled it, what was extracted, what was flagged, and the status of every finding.
+PII Redaction runs on the inputs, and every figure is checked against the source document, so the Diligence Grid is defensible at every cell.

 Real scenarios, real outcomes